opensearch-project/documentation-website/_im-plugin/index-codecs.md

 When an index [rollup]({{site.url}}{{site.baseurl}}/im-plugin/index-rollups/) or [transform]({{site.url}}{{site.baseurl}}/im-plugin/index-transforms/) job is completed, the segments created in the target index will have the properties of the index codec specified during target index creation, irrespective of the source index codec.
 If the target index is created dynamically through a rollup job, the default codec is used for segments of the target index.

 Changing the index codec setting does not affect the size of existing segments.
 Only new segments created after the update will reflect the new codec setting.
-To ensure consistent segment sizes and compression ratios, it may be necessary to perform a reindexing or other indexing operation, such as merge.
+To ensure consistent segment sizes and compression ratios, it may be necessary to perform a reindexing or other indexing operation, such as a merge.
 {: .important}

 ## Performance tuning and benchmarking

 Depending on your specific use case, you might need to experiment with different index codec settings to fine-tune the performance of your OpenSearch cluster.
 Conducting benchmark tests with different codecs and measuring the impact on indexing speed, search performance, and resource utilization can help you identify the optimal index codec setting for your workload.
-With `zstd` and `zstd_no_dict` codecs, you can also fine-tune the compression level in order to identify the optimal configuration for your cluster.
+With the `zstd` and `zstd_no_dict` codecs, you can also fine-tune the compression level in order to identify the optimal configuration for your cluster.

 ### Benchmarking